 - Discuss with the patient and family/ carer regarding the choice of antipsychotic medication, the risks and benefits, dosage, duration and document in the medical record - Use a low dose, closely monitor response before considering any dose increases, and limit use for as short a period as possible - Use antipsychotic medications with caution or not at all for people with Parkinson's disease or dementia with Lewy Bodies.
+Refer to appropriate therapeutic guidelines for treatment.

-9.2 Mechanical Restrictive Practice
+10.2 Mechanical Restrictive Practice

-- It is recognised that mechanical restrictive practice is a precipitating factor for delirium and increases morbidity and mortality. - Restrictive practice should only be used as a last resort to maintain the safety of the patient, staff or others. - Alternative methods of management should be tried whenever possible before consideration of restrictive practice. - The following document should be used to guide to clinical decision making: SESLHDPR/483 Restrictive Practices with Adult Patients.
+- It is recognised that mechanical restrictive practice is a precipitating factor for delirium and increases morbidity and mortality. - Restrictive practice should only be used as a last resort to maintain the safety of the patient, staff or others. - Alternative methods of management should be tried whenever possible before consideration of restrictive practice. - The following document should be used to guide to clinical decision making and management strategies: SESLHDPR/483 Restrictive practices with adult patients in acute and subacute settings.

-10. ADVANCE CARE PLANNING
+11. ADVANCE CARE PLANNING

 - All advance care planning discussions undertaken should be documented contemporaneously in the patient's electronic medical record to ensure all members of the primary and associated treating teams are aware of the progress of the discussions. - A 'Record of Advance Care Planning Discussion' documentation area has been built within eMR to record brief advance care planning discussions. - This area is located in the ad hoc tab and opens to a free text area for medical, nursing or allied health to record discussions prior to completion of the formal SESLHD/ NSW Health ACD or SESLHD ACP. - This area allows a continuum of discussions to be viewed in the Advance Care Documents tab and assist clinicians to find important advance care planning information that has occurred previously in a timely manner. - Aboriginal Palliative Care Coordinator: is available for cultural support of Aboriginal patients, families and the community during this part of life's journey.

-Providing a holistic approach to cultural health care needs through liaison, advocacy and linking to health services/programs to ensure access and delivery of culturally appropriate care. - If the patient is "End of Life" contact the Aboriginal Palliative Care Coordinator 0434 565 833.
+Providing a holistic approach to cultural health care needs through liaison, advocacy and linking to health services/programs to ensure access and delivery of culturally appropriate care.

+• If the patient is "End of Life" contact the Aboriginal Palliative Care Coordinator 0434 565 833.

-11. DISCHARGE PLANNING
+12. DISCHARGE PLANNING